MarkusAmshove/Kluent/README.md

 Kluent-Android is hosted [here at jcenter](https://bintray.com/markusamshove/maven/kluent-android/view# "jCenter")

 ## Gradle
-Replace {version} with the current version
+Replace {version} with the current version and chose one of the two artifacts, based on your target platform:
 ```groovy
 // Add jcenter as a repository for dependencies
 repositories {